I’ve always wanted to write for a living because well, I can write 😂 But, it is really different being out here in the real world.

 I even put $3 for hourly rate on my Upwork before.
 After getting some projects done, they put the ideal rate I should put per client when I submit a proposal.
 But here is the thing with Upwork, as a freelancer, they will charge a fee of 20 percent.
 Say, you have an hourly rate of $4, you will only receive $3.20

 You must remember that once the client pays for the write up, it is not yours anymore.
-So, make sure to not get too attached with your articles.
+So, make sure that even if you do best, do not get too attached with your articles.
 It was hard for me at first because I was used to creative writing, and I really pour my heart out when I write.
 It is completely different creating contents for others.

 Also, there are clients who always look for NATIVE ENGLISH SPEAKERS.
-I do not bother sending a proposal when that is the case.
+I do not bother sending a proposal when that’s the case.

 Also, you meet lots of professionals!
-You will learn from you, and you will learn from them.
-It is a great relationship to have.
+You will learn from each other, and it is a great relationship to have.